 Coming out of Coronavirus it is predicted that there will be many economic challenges still to come that will affect the young and the marginalised the most in those places in the country that are already deprived.
-Over 22m people live in CoE parishes that are in the bottom 20% for income deprivation.
 Whilst social housing and deprivation are strongly linked, there is also significant poverty in the terraced properties of post-industrial towns and some coastal (and market) towns.

 At the same time many churches and Christian third sector organisations have had their income streams squeezed.
 With a return to pre-lockdown level of finances unlikely to happen for many months, if at all, it is very likely there will be an urgent need for more collaboration, a reduction in competition and providing easier access to resources direct to front line practioners of urban ministry of all denominations.